chardso/fruit-culture-fruit-farming/content.md

   - pH falls between 3 and 10 with 7 being neutral.

   - The required pH for fruit farming is from 6-7.5.
 # some scientific names of certain fruits
 - mango-Mangifera indica
 - Apple-pyrus malus
 - pomegranate-punica granatum
 - pineapple -ananassa sativus
 - Orange-citrus aurantium
 - strawberry-Fragariax ananassa
 - Watermelon-citrullus vulgaris
 - jackfruits-Artocarpus heterophyllus
 - Guava-psidium guava
 - Lemon-citrus limonium
 The seedlings are now four weeks.
 The jackfruit seedlings are now visible ready for planting making five weeks on 5/12/2020
 # managment of nursery beds
 - Sowing may be dry seeding.

 Seeds may be covered with sand and finely powdered farm yard manure.

-Seed Rate, Quality and Treatment
+# Seed Rate, Quality and Treatment
 # seed rate
-1.SRI method
+## SRI method
 - 7 to 8 kg/ha (for all varieties and hybrids

-2. Conventional method
+## Conventional method
 - 30 kg for long duration varieties
 - 40 kg for medium duration varieties
 - 60 kg for short duration varieties
 - 20 kg for Hybrids
 # seed quality
 - Healthy and vigorous seedlings are the bases for better crop growth and yield.
 - Vigorous seedlings produced in the nursery will be able to withstand pest attack in the main field.
 # Seeds intended for sowing should satisfy the following requirements
 - The seed should belong to the proper variety, which is proposed to be grown.
 - The seed should be clean and free from mixtures of other seeds.
 - The seed should be mature, well developed and plump in size.
 - The seed should be free from obvious signs of age or bad storage
 - The seed should have a high germinating capacity.
 - Before sowing, the seed should be treated with fungicides which protects the seed against soil-born fungi and also give a boost to the seedlings.
 # Upgradation of seed quality using salt solution
 - Ten litre of water is taken in a plastic bucket of 15 litre capacity and a good quality fresh egg is dropped in the water and the egg sinks in water and reaches the bottom.
 - The commercial grade common salt is added little by little and dissolved in water.
 As the density of salt solution increases, the egg raise up.
 - The addition of salt (Sodium chloride) is stopped when the surface of the egg  is visible above the solution.
 - To this salt solution add 10kg of seeds.
 - The seeds with low density float on the surface of the solution.
 - The seeds floating on the surface of the solution are removed.
 - The seeds sunk in the solution are washed for 2-3 times in water and then used.
 # Seed treatment
 ## types
 - Wet seed treatment

 - Dry seed treatment

-# Wet seed treatment :
+# Wet seed treatment

 - Treat the seeds in Carbendazim or Pyroquilon or Tricyclozole solution at 2 gm/lit of water for 1 kg of seeds for 10 hrs and drain excess water.